moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

 <aside class="callout">
-🗣 If your code repository is private, you will need to create Instance Secrets with your repository credentials for later use during deployment.
+🗣 If your code repository is private, you will need to create <b>Instance Secrets</b> with your repository credentials for later use during deployment.
 Public code repositories do not require Step 2.
 </aside>

 ### **Step 2: Create Instance Secrets for Code Repository Credentials**